 You can use the Nucleo app to export icons in different formats and resolutions.
-You can even generate icon systems (icon fonts, SVG sprites, SVG symbols…), and integrate them into your web/mobile projects.
+You can also generate icon systems (icon fonts, SVG sprites, SVG symbols…), and integrate them into your web/mobile projects.

-There are two ways to export icons in Nucleo.
-You can either 1) copy an icon via the context menu or 2) use the Icon Exporter window.
+There are 3 ways to export icons in Nucleo.
+You can either:

-Please note that if you want to preserve Unicode and CSS class values, you should add the icons to a project and then export the project as icon font / SVG sprite / SVG <symbol>.
+⚠️ Important: to preserve Unicode and CSS class values, add the icons to a project and export the project as icon font / SVG sprite / SVG <symbol>.

 SVG is the most popular icon format.
-According to your needs, you may want to export the icons as single SVG files, SVG sprite or SVG symbols.
+You can use Nucleo to export the icons as single SVG files, SVG sprites or SVG symbols.

 The Single SVGs option exports each icon as a single SVG file.
 Optionally, you can:

-- Set a custom size for all the icons exported.
+- Set a custom size for all the exported icons.

-- Make all icons responsive when used in coding.
-This option will remove the width and height from the SVG code so that icons will expand to fill the parent container.
+- Make the icons responsive by removing width and height from the SVG code → the icons will expand to fill the parent width.

 The SVG Sprite option generates an image sprite, which is a single SVG file containing all icons distributed in a grid layout.
 You can then import the image sprite in your web project, and use the CSS file generated by Nucleo to target specific icons.

 Optionally, you can set a secondary color.
-This will automatically generate a clone of each icon, with the newly selected color.
+This option will automatically create a clone of each icon, with the newly selected color.

-The SVG <symbol> option is perfect if you want to export all icons of a project and include them in your design system.
-Nucleo generates the SVG file that contains all icons, along with the CSS and demo files to manage them.
+The SVG <symbol> option generates an SVG file containing all the icons, along with the CSS and demo files to manage them.

-Learn more on SVG <symbol> in our guide on integrating icon systems.
+Learn more about SVG symbols in our guide on integrating icon systems.

-If you need to export a raster version of your icons, then the PNG option will come in handy!
-The advanced options allow you to set custom resolutions, or to use the Android and iOS presets.
+Use the PNG option if you need to export a raster version of your icons.
+The advanced options allow you to set custom resolutions or to use the Android/iOS presets.

-The icon font format is super popular in web projects.
-Nucleo generates the font files, along with the CSS and demo files to manage the icons.
+The icon font format is the most popular way to integrate icons in web projects.
+Nucleo generates the font files along with the CSS and demo files to copy the icons.
 The advanced options include adding metadata, editing metrics and creating Base64 encoded fonts.

-JSON files are the most versatile files when it comes to sharing icon sets with fellow designers/developers.
-They include the icons (SVG content) and additional metadata like set names and search tags.
+JSON files are the most versatile format if you need advanced icon integrations in your projects.
+They include the SVG code of the icons and additional metadata like set names and search tags.

-The great thing about JSON files exported using Nucleo is that you can import them back, simply by dragging them over the app.
+The JSON files exported using Nucleo can be imported back by dragging them over the app.

-If you're working on a project that uses Vue.js, then the VUE option is what you're looking for!
-It generates .vue files that can be used to create icon components.
+If you're working on a Vue project, use the VUE option to export the icons as .vue files and create icon components.